 A. The Board of Officers shall establish policies and positions of the VNC at its meetings and review and recommend actions to governmental and other entities on issues affecting the Venice community.

-B. Community Officers shall serve on or chair at least one (1) VNC Committee.
+B. At-Large and Community Interest Community Officers shall serve on or chair at least one (1) VNC Committee.

 C. Conflict of Interest: The VNC shall be subject to applicable sections of the City of Los Angeles Governmental Ethics Ordinances.
 Applicable laws of local, state, and federal government shall be the minimum ethical standard for the VNC and its Board of Officers.